drsimonj/LearnGradientDescent/README.md

 # Learn Gradient Descent (with code)

-A repo containing the full code for a blog on Medium.
+Code for a Medium blog post

 ## Repo notes